 7. Try using passivation.

 Passivation is the technique of applying a light coating of metal oxide, a primer, and a barrier, which reduces the area’s chemical reactivity.
 This also creates a shell that will protect the metal from corrosion.
 However, only a couple of metals allow for passivation.
 If your pickup truck has stainless steel parts, then you can use passivation to secure it.
+You can also try using this good rust protector by the Chemical Guys.

 8. Use a salt remover.